Huzaar Website Project using Figma and Webflow

 Webflow has many great features.
 One feature I truly use a lot is the option to create 1 reusable Components.
 It is a very powerful feature and you can go really crazy with this.
 You can nest them, have dynamic parts in it...
 It is just one of these things that makes Webflow so efficient IMHO.
 Since it's been a bit of a while since I last coded a site, I was a bit behind with Webflow's new features and updates.
 For this project I've also used 2 Variables for the first time.
 I didn't exploit it to its very limits though, as you can do a lot more then just saving a bunch of colors.
 The cool thing I also discovered is, that when I opened an older project, I noticed that Webflow gathered already color variables automatically for me.

 The nice thing about using Weblfow is also that you can download your complete project including all the HTML, CSS and Javascript files and go from there.
 That’s exactly what I did for this project.
 Although webflow offers the full package deal including hosting, CMS, e-commerce platform... in the end you decide.
 It is perfectly fine to use Webflow only for the front-end.
 For this project I also chose to temporarily publish my static template pages under a Webflow subdomain and with a password protection just to demo things to my client.
 Then once everything was approved, I just unpublished the site while keeping my project.
 My next step was moving everything into Nova and start preparing the templates for Craft CMS.
 Talking of which...
-I'm also in the middle of writing an article about this part as well.
-So stay tuned for the follow-up! 😉
+I'm written an article about this part as well! 😉